 Nope, at the federal level, employers are not required to offer PTO to their employees.
 However, your state, county, and even city might have certain requirements on vacation and sick time.

-What are the state laws around vacation time?
+What are the state laws on PTO and vacation time?

 There are a number of state laws around vacation time.
 State laws tend to cover: